Qiskit/rustworkx/README.rst

 retworkx
 ========

+* You can see the full rendered docs at: https://retworkx.readthedocs.io/en/latest/index.html

 retworkx is a rust graph library interface to python3.
 For right now it's scope is as an experiment in being a potential replacement for `qiskit-terra`_'s networkx usage (hence the name).
 The scope might grow or change over time, but